 In 2019, the team partnered with local providers and key stakeholders to secure $1,473,162 of federal YHDP funding to prevent and end youth homelessness in Columbiana, Carroll, Tuscarawas, Jefferson and Harrison counties (Ohio Balance of State Homeless Planning Region 6).

 COHHIO will serve as the lead agency, collaborating with local partners to operationalize coordinated community plans and implement new projects to prevent and end youth homelessness in Ohio.

-In addition to Balance of State YHDP communities both Cincinnati and Columbus are YHDP cities and more information about their system can be read in their Coordinated Community Plans.
+In addition to Balance of State YHDP communities both Cincinnati, Columbus, and Dayton are YHDP cities and more information about their youth systems can be read in their Coordinated Community Plans.